cgyudistira/bali-lontar/CONTRIBUTING.md

 ---

-## Terima Kasih! 🙏
+## Thank You! 🙏

-Terima kasih telah meluangkan waktu untuk berkontribusi pada Bali Lontar.
-Setiap kontribusi, sekecil apapun, sangat berarti untuk pelestarian budaya Bali!
+Thank you for taking the time to contribute to Bali Lontar.
+Every contribution, no matter how small, is meaningful for the preservation of Balinese culture!

 ---